-If the fuel level warning light comes on (see page 3-4), the odometer display will automatically change to the fuel reserve tripmeter mode "F-TRIP" and start counting the distance traveled from that point.
-In that case, push the "SELECT" button to switch the display between the various tripmeter, odometer, and stopwatch modes in the following order:
+If the fuel level warning light comes on, the display will automatically change to the fuel reserve tripmeter "F-TRIP" and start counting the distance traveled from that point.
+In this case, push the "SELECT" button to change the display in the following order:

-F-TRIP \rightarrow Stopwatch \rightarrow TRIP A \rightarrow TRIP B \rightarrow ODO \rightarrow F-TRIP
+F-TRIP \rightarrow Stopwatch \rightarrow TRIP A \rightarrow TRIP $B \rightarrow ODO \rightarrow F$ -TRIP

-To reset a tripmeter, select it by pushing the "SELECT" button, and then push the "RESET" button for at least one second.
-If you do not reset the fuel reserve tripmeter manually, it will reset itself automatically and the display will return to the prior mode after refueling and traveling 5 km (3 mi).
+To reset a tripmeter, push the "SE-LECT" button to change the display to the tripmeter you want to reset, and then push the "RESET" button for one second.
+If you do not reset the fuel reserve tripmeter manually, after refueling and traveling 5 km (3 mi), it will reset automatically and disappear from the display.

-Stopwatch mode
+Stopwatch

-To change the display to the stopwatch mode, select it by pushing the "SE-LECT" button.
-(The stopwatch digits will start flashing.)
-Release the "SE-LECT" button, and then push it again for a few seconds until the stopwatch digits stop flashing.
+To use the stopwatch, push the "SE-LECT" button to change the display to the stopwatch (the digits will flash when the stopwatch is selected), and then push the "SELECT" button for a few seconds until the digits stop flashing.
+The stopwatch can now be used as follows: